Why This Works

 Giving Fearful Cats the Chance They’ve Always Needed

-Cats, on the other hand, don’t need to be walked, and they use a litter box.
+Cats, on the other hand use a litter box and don't need to be walked.
 Because of that, shelters never had a built‑in reason to remove fearful cats from their kennels.
 And since most people are uncomfortable and unwilling to handle a cat who is hissing, swatting, or frozen in fear, the default became the “leave them alone” approach.
-Without consistent, positive interaction, fear and aggressive behavior often worsen.
+Without consistent, positive human interaction, fear and aggressive behavior often worsen.
+This avoidance created a huge gap in the care provided to fearful cats compared to shelter dogs.
+We never saw the benefits of one‑on‑one interaction with fearful cats simply because we weren’t doing it.
+Unlike dogs, cats don’t have a “leash” equivalent that allows safe, predictable handling, so they stayed in their kennels, stressed, deteriorating, and isolated.

 This gap is reinforced by a long‑standing cultural bias in animal welfare.
 Cats, especially those showing fear or aggression, have historically been viewed more negatively than dogs, not only by the general public but across many areas of veterinary medicine and animal care.
 This stems from a common misunderstanding: the aggression people see is not a sign that the cat is mean or unsociable, but actually a heightened expression of fear.
 And they’ve often been treated as unpredictable, untouchable, or “not worth the risk.”
 As a result, cats receive far less behavior support, and fearful cats are frequently considered an afterthought in shelter behavior programs.